zomy22/zomy22.github.io/hackthebox/craft.md

 ### Enumeration - https://gogs.craft.htb
 ![gogs](/images/gogs_craft.png)
+Clicking on __Explore__ leads to the public content of the repository.

 Repository housing the code and content for api.craft.htb:
 ![commits](/images/craft_api_repo.png)
-Reviewing all issues,commits and merge requests, dinesh’s credentials were accidentally commited and removed:
+Reviewing all issues,commits and merge requests, dinesh's credentials were accidentally commited and removed:
 ![dinesh_creds](/images/dinesh_creds.png)
 The issue fix by dinesh also shows a dangerous python function (eval):
 ![eval_in_issue_fix](/images/eval_in_issue_fix.png)